Lupalop/Statesman/docs/script.md

 # Statesman Script Language

 ## Scenes
 Scenes are the primary means of facilitating user interaction in Statesman.
-A scene usually contains one or more of the following section blocks: messages, actions, and command groups.
+A scene usually contains one or more of the following section blocks: messages, actions, and functions.

 A scene always starts with the keyword `scene` followed by the name of the scene, and is terminated with the `end` keyword.
 The scene name is **case sensitive** and does not allow spaces.
 Longer scene names can be achieved by using delimiters except space (i.e. `very_very_very_long_scene_name`).
 A scene with the name `home` can be written as: